Protoser/Changed-Multiplayer/README.md

 ## Setup
 Download the .zip files of the repository and extract files.
 Then replace all the files in your changed game folder from steam with those you downloaded.

-In the Utils folder you will find 2 .txt files. (id.txt and ip.txt)
+In the Utils folder you will find a ip.txt file.

-The id.txt is the id, every player should have their own ID (unless you want bugs ^w^).
-(Numbers only)

 In the ip.txt file you put the ip of the server you're connecting to. ([localhost / ip of server]:6969)